nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

     presence of the variable in user input.

 - Alternative 2: Require all values of an <code>item</code> object to be updated and parameters must be in alphabetical order.
   - Pros: Will have less code to deal with having no additional parsing of the input string.

   - Cons: Less user flexibility; user must input all parameters even if he/she does not wish to update certain variables.

 - Reason for choosing alternative 1: By allowing users to be able to update any values they want, it provides them with greater convenience and freedom as they do not need to follow strict command "rules/order".
-Futhermore, having greater freedom on input values makes it a hassle-free process for the users.
+Furthermore, having greater freedom on input values makes it a hassle-free process for the users.

 &nbsp;
 <b><a href="#developer-guide">&#129053; back to top</a></b>